andbna10/ing-sw-2023-Gentile-Gangi-Grandi-Isgro/README.md

 * GUI initialization: `java -jar myshelfie.jar -gui [ip_address]` in order to start a client using graphic user interface.

-In `[ip_address` you have to enter the IPv4 address from server host.
+As `[ip_address]` you have to enter the IPv4 address from server host ***without square brackets***.
+If you are trying to connect to a server hosting from a different network, you will need the **public** IP address from the host.
+If you are trying to connect to a server hosting on a LAN, you will need the **local** IP address from the host.